trustbloc/docs/docs/source/orb/parameters.md

 ## HTTP_TIMEOUT

 The timeout for http requests.
 For example, '30s' for a 30 second timeout.
-Currently this setting only applies if you're using MongoDB.

 ## HTTP_DIAL_TIMEOUT

 The timeout for HTTP dial.
 For example, '30s' for a 30 second timeout.
-Currently this setting only applies if you're using MongoDB.

 ## ANCHOR_EVENT_SYNC_INTERVAL